Apeiron: Interpretations

 Werner Heisenberg, noted for his contributions to the foundation of quantum mechanics, arrived at the idea that the elementary particles are to be seen as different manifestations, different quantum states, of one and the same "primordial substance".
 Because of its similarity to the primordial substance hypothesized by Anaximander, his colleague Max Born called this substance apeiron.

-Scholars in other fields, e.g. Bertrand Russell and Maurice Bowra, didn't deny that Anaximander was the first who used the term apeiron, but claimed that the mysterious fragment is dealing with the balance of opposite forces as central to reality being closer to the quotation transmitted by Simplicius.
+Scholars in other fields, e.g. Bertrand Russell and Maurice Bowra, did not deny that Anaximander was the first who used the term apeiron, but claimed that the mysterious fragment is dealing with the balance of opposite forces as central to reality being closer to the quotation transmitted by Simplicius.

 There are also other interpretations which try to match both the previous aspects.
 Apeiron is an abstract, void, something that cannot be described according to the Greek pessimistic belief for death.
 Death indeed meant "nothingless".
 The dead live like shadows and there is no return to the real world.
 Everything generated from apeiron must return there according to the principle genesis-decay.
 There is a polar attraction between the opposites genesis-decay, arrogance-justice.
 The existence itself carries a guilt.

 Justice has to destroy everything which is born.
 There is no external limit that can restrict the activities of men, except the destruction.
 Arrogance is an expression of the chaotic element of human existence and in a way a part of the rebounding mechanism of order, because pushing it to exertions causes destruction which is also a reestablishment.